 Students learn to work in teams, while collaborating with intended users of their inventions.
 They partner with organizations in their communities to enrich their experiences.
 Most of all, students learn to move forward through challenges and celebrate "Eureka!" moments.

 After the InvenTeam experience, inventive cultures often continue to prosper at schools through further development of InvenTeam prototypes or the pursuit of new invention projects.

+As a grants initiative, InvenTeams work on a yearly cycle, though any young inventor could follow the same timeline.
 The grant period runs from October - June corresponding with the academic year.
 Each InvenTeam creates an individual path due to project variation, but most experience the cycle through three phases:

 - Gather additional research about users' needs, competitive products, and existing patents